SumodaSubramani/CommunityBookExchange-mern-app/README.md

-# BookExchange - A Full-Stack MERN Application
+# Community BookExchange - A Full-Stack MERN Application

 BookExchange is a dynamic and feature-rich web application built with the MERN stack, designed to create a community for book lovers to lend, sell, and discover new books.
 This project demonstrates a complete full-stack development cycle, from backend API design and database management to a responsive, interactive frontend and real-time communication.